shettyankur/ChainX/README.md

 # ChainX

-Goal is to process the market data and calculate Implied volatility (IV), etc. and display as an options chain screen (e.g. https://www.nseindia.com/option-chain ) as a webpage.
+A webpage developed to process the market data and calculate Implied volatility (IV), etc. and display as an options chain screen (e.g. https://www.nseindia.com/option-chain ) as.
 The following have been catered.

 "In the money" options and "out of money" options have been highlighted differently.
 There is a selection of underlying and different expiries.